WislaCode

 A well-designed RegTech (Regulatory Technology) framework can help fintechs automate compliance checks, reducing risks and legal overhead.

 Example: A cross-border remittance platform built a real-time AML compliance engine.
-This allowed them to expand into 5 new countries without delaying transactions due to manual verification.
+This enabled them to expand into 5 new countries without delaying transactions due to manual verification.

 Controlled growth with minimal risk